soundwanders/sleepy-chef/educational/api-handler.md

-This `recipes.js` file is an API handler for a Next.js application.
+## __API & Next.js API Handler Function__

+This `recipes.js` file powers our Sleepy Chef API, as well as the handler function that controls how our application responds to with user search queries.

 First thing's first, we have to import the recipes database from the `@data/recipeDb` file, which contains our array of recipe objects.
 The file then defines the API search function, which filters the recipes database based on a given parameter type and value.
 The search function uses a switch statement to determine which property of the recipe object to compare with the paramValue depending on the paramType.